modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 #### Advanced Usage of `to_dist`

-All examples described above convert initialized agents into their distributed version through the `to_dist()` method, which is equivalent to initialize the agent twice.
+All examples described above convert initialized agents into their distributed version through the `to_dist()` method, which is equivalent to initialize the agent twice, once in the main process and once in the agent server process.
 For agents whose initialization process is time-consuming, the `to_dist` method is inefficient.
-Therefore, AgentScope also provides a method to convert the Agent instance into its distributed version while initializing it, that is, passing in `to_dist=True` and other necessary parameters when the original agent instance is initialized.
+Therefore, AgentScope also provides a method to convert the Agent instance into its distributed version while initializing it, that is, passing in `to_dist` parameter to the Agent's initialization function.

-In Child Process Mode, the initialization of distribtued agent can be simplified to the following code:
+In Child Process Mode, just pass `to_dist=True` to the Agent's initialization function.

 ```python
 # Child Process mode